 For UK GAAP this consists of prepayments, accrued interest and a Bahamas deposit held in trust.
-The Bahamas deposit held in trust is actual cash and therefore there is no difference in the valuation for Solvency II purposes.
+The Bahamas deposit held in trust is actual cash and treated as such in the valuation for Solvency II purposes.
 Accrued interest on bonds has been reclassified to investments and accrued interest on short term deposits has been reclassified to cash and cash equivalents.
+Prepayments (-£197k) are excluded for Solvency II purposes.